mauricioirace/lumino-tests/README.md

 To install Docker please follow the official instructions at the [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu) page.
 We recommend the _Install using the repository_ method.

-**Make sure** to also follow the steps outlined in the first section of the [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) page, in order to manage Docker as a non-root user.
+**Make sure** to also follow the steps outlined in the first section of the [Post-installation steps for Linux](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) page in order to manage Docker as a non-root user.
 The rest of the sections on said page are not necessary.

 #### Lumino SDK

 You can find the repo [here](https://github.com/rsksmart/lumino-sdk).

-Unfortunately, the latest Lumino SDK binaries have not been published yet.
+Unfortunately the latest Lumino SDK binaries have not been published yet.
 This means that you'll have to build this project too, after cloning it.

-`lumino-test` expects its parent folder to also contain the `lumino-sdk` folder, and the latter must include the built project.
+`lumino-tests` expects its parent folder to also contain the `lumino-sdk` folder.
+The latter must include the build for that project.

-To achieve this, follow these steps:
+Follow these steps:

 1. clone the `lumino-sdk` repo.
-2. in the repo folder, run `npm install`.
+2. run `npm install` in the repo folder.
-3. in the repo folder, run `npm run bundle`.
+3. run `npm run bundle` in the repo folder.

 ### Installation

 #### Repo

-Clone this repo through your favorite means, such as:
+Clone this repo through your favorite means, e.g.:

 ```
 git clone https://github.com/rsksmart/lumino-sdk.git
 ```

-#### Docker images
+#### Docker Images

 The Docker images need to be generated before they can be used in the tests.
-You can do so by running the `generateImages` script at the root folder:
+You can do so by running the `generateImages` script at the root directory:

 ```bash
 lumino-tests$ ./generateImages
 ```

-**Important**: this will likely take more than 10 minutes, and will need just a little under 6 GB of free space.
+**Important**: this will likely take more than a couple of minutes and will need around 6 GB of disk space.

 #### Project

-Execute the following at the root folder:
+To install the project execute the following command at the root directory:

 ```bash
 npm install